RackHD/docs/docs/monorail/microkernel.rst

 Required Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All overlays should contain the file located at /etc/rc.local, located (*URL to be provided*).
+All overlays should contain the file located at /etc/rc.local, located in (*URL to be provided*).
-This file is necessary for the node to communicate with the monorail
+This file is necessary for the node to to receive commands from the monorail
-server in order to receive commands.
+server.

 Modifying Overlayfs Archives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The method of adding or remove files from an overlay is basically to decompress the CPIO structure into a directory, modify what you need, and then recreate another CPIO filesystem from that directory.
+To add or remove files from an overlay, decompress the CPIO structure into a directory, modify what you need, and then recreate another CPIO filesystem from that directory.

-To make modifications to existing overlayfs archives, first un-zip and un-archive the overlay (you may need to run these commands as root):
+To modify an existing overlay, first un-zip and un-archive the overlay (you may need to run these commands as root):

 .. code-block:: bash